As Transfer Students, Married Couple Find Footing at LLS

 In addition to the youth education clinic under director Professor Michael Smith, they took a class on Mental Disabilities Law taught by Professor Jan C. Costello.
 Additionally, Loyola is home to The Coelho Center on Disability Law, Policy & Innovation, which seeks to increase the pipeline of law students with disabilities.

-This semester, Preciado-Garcia and Garcia are focusing on core courses along with continuing in the clinic.
-Garcia is on the staff of the school’s International and Comparative Law Review.
-The couple will be certified law students handling real cases with the Riverside County Public Defender’s Office in Indio this summer.
-Preciado-Garcia and Garcia secured funding from Loyola’s Summer Public Interest Employment Program (SPIEP).
+Garcia was on the staff of the school’s International and Comparative Law Review.
+The couple handled real cases with the Riverside County Public Defender’s Office in Indio this summer with funding from Loyola’s Summer Public Interest Employment Program (SPIEP).

-Outside of class, the couple are involved with the Immigration Law Society and La Raza de Loyola.
+Outside of class, the couple were involved with the Immigration Law Society and La Raza de Loyola.
 “We each got a mentor from La Raza,” Preciado-Garcia said.

 “La Raza as an organization has been very supportive,” her husband added.
 “I think it is part of the whole Loyola atmosphere for us.
 We feel right at home.”